-Successful completion of a Masters course with an overall classification of Merit or higher, or its overseas equivalent, with an element of research training.
+We require successful completion of a master's course with an overall classification of Merit or higher, or its overseas equivalent, with an element of research training.
 A research proposal must be included with the formal application materials.

 Months of entry

 CTIS is also home to Genealogies of Knowledge: The Evolution and Contestation of Concepts across Time and Space , a large AHRC-funded project exploring how translation has impacted the transformation of key concepts in political and scientific thought as these concepts have travelled across centuries, languages and cultures.

 Qualification and course duration

 - +44 0161 275 3559